 The only thing which you need to do here is; enable Supercacher.
 Go to Supercacher settings in your WordPress dashboard and enable Dynamic caching.
 (See screenshot):

 Similarly, you can also enable Memcache for your WordPress site.
 This is useful for those WordPress site which are dealing with heavy database queries.
 You can learn more about enabling Memcache on your hosting account here.

 Once you are done installing WordPress blog, next step is to configure and set up your blog properly.
 Here are posts to help you get started:

 - How to setup WordPress SEO by Yoast plugin

 - Best SEO plugin for WordPress blog

-If you have never heard or used Siteground earlier, I suggest you to check out and you would love it.
+If you have never heard or used Siteground earlier, I suggest you check out and you will love it.